CUCyber/presentations/networking/firewall.md

 ### Basics

 * source: where the traffic came from
-* destination: where the traffic came from
+* destination: where the traffic is going
 * service: the service that the traffic is for
 * interface: interface the traffic is expected from
 * direction: going in or coming out